 The Neuro-ophthalmology and Adult Strabismus Service at the USC Roski Eye Institute focuses on the treatment and management of neurological disorders that affect the visual pathways.
 Our neuro-ophthalmologists offer complete comprehensive examination as well as medical and surgical services using the most advanced diagnostic technology.
 We are also one of few institutions in the nation to provide pediatric neuro-ophthalmology services.

-In addition, our physicians are fellowship trained in the most complex adult strabismus surgical techniques.
+Our physicians are fellowship trained in the most complex adult strabismus surgical techniques.
 A wide spectrum of surgical treatments are available to patients who are diagnosed with strabisumus (misalignment of the eyes).

 At the USC Roski Eye Institute, our ophthalmology team is dedicated to providing the most comprehensive services possible for both the neurological conditions that affect vision and those who have been diagnosed with strabismus.
-Call us today at 323-442-6335 to schedule a consultation with our ophthalmologists and receive the treatment you deserve.
+Call today at 323-442-6335 to schedule a consultation with our ophthalmologists and receive the treatment you deserve.

 Conditions We Treat

 - Idiopathic Intracranial Hypertension (IIH)

 - Strabismus (Paralytic, Re-Operation, Thyroid Eye disease, Trauma)

 - Visual Field Defects